-As a result of these activities, by late 2016 Chinese forces dominated the entire South China Sea.
-They had by far the largest fleets of naval and law enforcement vessels permanently deployed in this theater.
-In addition, they operated multi-purpose installations in both the Paracel Island group, towards the north of the South China Sea, and in the Spratly Island group towards the middle of the South China Sea.
-There were Chinese installations on four extended or artificial islands in the Paracel group (Woody, Tree, North, and Duncan Islands) and significant installations on eight extended or artificial islands in the Spratly group (Fiery Cross Reef, Subi Reef, Mischief Reef, South Johnston Reef, Gavan Reef, Hughes Reef, Cuarteron Reef, and Eldad Reef).
+fleets of naval and law enforcement vessels permanently deployed in the theater.
+In addition, the Chinese had constructed installations on four extended or artificial islands in the Paracel group (Woody, Tree, North, and Duncan Islands) and significant installations on eight extended or artificial islands in the Spratly group (Fiery Cross Reef, Subi Reef, Mischief Reef, Johnson South Reef, Gaven Reef, Hughes Reef, Cuarteron Reef, and Eldad Reef).